jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

     kubectl create clusterrolebinding serviceaccounts-cluster-admin --group=system:serviceaccounts --clusterrole=cluster-admin
     ```

-### Google Kubernetes Engine Builder configuration
+### Google Kubernetes Engine Build Step configuration

-Each GKE Builder configuration can point to a different GKE cluster.
+Each GKE Build Step configuration can point to a different GKE cluster.
 Follow the steps below to create one.

 1. Go to Jenkins home, and select the project to be published to GKE.
 1. Click the "Configure" button on the left nav-bar.